Dominicana de Aviación Flight 401

 Dominicana de Aviación Flight 401 was a regularly scheduled international cargo flight operating from Miami International Airport in the United States, to Las Américas International Airport, in the Dominican Republic.
-On June 23, 1969, the aircraft operating the flight, an ATL-98 Carvair, suffered an engine failure and fire in two engines, leading to the aircraft crashing in downtown Miami, killing all 4 people on board, and 6 people on the ground.
+On June 23, 1969, the aircraft operating the flight, an Aviation Traders Carvair, suffered an engine failure and fire in two engines, leading to the aircraft crashing in downtown Miami, killing all 4 people on board, and 6 people on the ground.

 Background

 Aircraft

 The aircraft involved in the accident was a 25 year old ATL-98 Carvair, registered HI-168, and had originally been built as a Douglas C-54D Skymaster equipped with four Pratt & Whitney R-2800 Double Wasp engines.
 The conversion from a Douglas C-54D Skymaster to the ATL-98 Carvair occurred in 1964, and entered service with Aviaco later that year, registered EC-AXI.
 Dominicana acquired the aircraft in early 1969, being re-registered to HI-168.